Global existence and optimal time-decay rates of the compressible Navier-Stokes-Euler system: Appendix: Littlewood-Paley decomposition and Besov spaces

 then $u$ satisfies

 \end{lemma}

 \textbf{Acknowledgments} The authors thank the referees for their valuable suggestions and comments on the manuscript.
+Part of this work was done when the second author was visiting Universit\'e Paris-Est in 2020.
+The second author is grateful to Professor R. Danchin and Dr. T. Crin-Barat for their helpful discussions.
 The research of the paper is supported by National Natural Science Foundation of China (No.11931010 and 11871047) and by the key research project of Academy for Multidisciplinary Studies, Capital Normal University, and by the Capacity Building for Sci-Tech Innovation-Fundamental Scientific Research Funds (No.007/20530290068).